 Local Housing Allowance

-Local Housing Allowance (LHA) is a way of working out Housing Benefit for some private tenants, designed to be fair and simple for people on a low income.
+Local Housing Allowance (LHA) is a way of working out Housing Benefit for most private tenants, designed to be fair and simple for people on a low income.

-- a tenant whose tenancy commenced before 15th January 1989
+- A tenant whose tenancy commenced before 15 January 1989

 LHA rates are based on the number of bedrooms needed and the area in which a person lives.
 The following are expected to share a bedroom:

 - An adult couple

 - 2 children under 16 of the same sex

 - 2 children under 10 regardless of sex